 Food is an integral part of our lives, even when it comes to travel.
-We need to eat whether we’re home or away, so what’s the big deal?
+Whether we’re home or away, we need to eat, so what’s the big deal?
 Well, there is more to it than meets the eye.
 Our collective penchant for unforgettable culinary experiences has gained traction in recent years, making culinary tourism a profitable business.

 From Anthony Bourdain’s raw and sometimes shocking culinary narrative to Stanley Tucci’s crush on Italian cooking, we’ve learned to see food and travel as two things that go perfectly together.
 You don’t have to be a foodie to understand that food connects people, and culinary travel is a great way to explore the cultures, vibes and cuisines of the places we visit.

 Affiliate Disclosure – This site contains affiliate links, which means I may earn a commission from certain links on your purchase.
 This doesn’t affect your purchases and fees you may pay for the product or service.
 Read more in my DISCLAIMER.

 What is food tourism?